learn-co-curriculum/phase-0-intro-to-js-2-arrays/README.md

 ### Using the Computed Member Access Operator to Replace Elements

-If we only need to replace a single element in an array, there's a simpler solution than `.splice()`:
+If we only need to replace a single element in an `Array`, there's a simpler solution than `.splice()`:

 ```js